SamsTheNerd/hexaddons/hexxycrafttweakerscripts/README.md

-# Hexxycraft Crafttweaker Scripts
+# HexxyCraft CraftTweaker Scripts

-These [craft tweaker](https://modrinth.com/mod/crafttweaker) scripts were originally made for the hexxycraft server.
-They've been rehosted here for convenience but you can find them in their original home [here](https://github.com/HexxyCraft/modpack/tree/master/scripts).
+These [CraftTweaker](https://modrinth.com/mod/crafttweaker) scripts were originally made for the HexxyCraft server.
+They've been rehosted here for convenience but you can find them in their original home [here](https://github.com/HexxyCraft/modpack/tree/13ff7938c02066e30644153c03eb80011247cfb6/scripts).

 ## Merge Phial